The Importance of Context When Recommending TV Content: Dataset and Algorithms: Concluding Remarks

-\begin{IEEEbiography}[{ }]{Zheng-Hua Tan} (M'00--SM'06) received the B.Sc. and M.Sc. degrees in electrical engineering from Hunan University, Changsha, China, in 1990 and 1996, respectively, and the Ph.D. degree in electronic engineering from Shanghai Jiao Tong University, Shanghai, China, in 1999.
+(M’00–SM’06) received the B.Sc. and M.Sc. degrees in electrical engineering from Hunan University, Changsha, China, in 1990 and 1996, respectively, and the Ph.D. degree in electronic engineering from Shanghai Jiao Tong University, Shanghai (SJTU), China, in 1999.

-He joined Aalborg University, Aalborg, Denmark, in 2001, where he is a Professor with the Department of Electronic Systems and also the Co-Head of the Centre for Acoustic Signal Processing Research.
-He was a Visiting Scientist with the Computer Science and Artificial Intelligence Laboratory, Massachusetts Institute of Technology, Cambridge, CA, USA, an Associate Professor with the Department of Electronic Engineering, Shanghai Jiao Tong University, Shanghai, China, and a Post-Doctoral Fellow with the Department of Computer Science, Korea Advanced Institute of Science and Technology, Daejeon, South Korea.
-He has authored or co-authored over 180 publications in refereed journals and conference proceedings.
-His current research interests include machine learning, deep learning, pattern recognition, speech and speaker recognition, noise-robust speech processing, multimodal signal processing, and social robotics.

-Dr. Tan is a member of the IEEE Signal Processing Society Machine Learning for Signal Processing Technical Committee.
+He is a Professor in the Department of Electronic Systems and a Co-Head of the Centre for Acoustic Signal Processing Research (CASPR) at Aalborg University, Aalborg, Denmark.
+He was a Visiting Scientist at the Computer Science and Artificial Intelligence Laboratory (CSAIL), Massachusetts Institute of Technology (MIT), Cambridge, USA, an Associate Professor in the Department of Electronic Engineering at SJTU, Shanghai, China, and a postdoctoral fellow in the Department of Computer Science at KAIST, Daejeon, Korea.
+His research interests include machine learning, deep learning, pattern recognition, speech and speaker recognition, noise-robust speech processing, multimodal signal processing, and social robotics.
+He has authored/coauthored about 200 publications in refereed journals and conference proceedings.
+He is a member of the IEEE Signal Processing Society Machine Learning for Signal Processing Technical Committee (MLSP TC).
 He has served as an Editorial Board Member/Associate Editor for Computer Speech and Language, Digital Signal Processing, and Computers and Electrical Engineering.
-He was a Lead Guest Editor of the IEEE Journal of Selected Topics in Signal Processing and a Guest Editor of Neurocomputing.
-He has served as the general chair, the program co-chair, the area and session chair, and a tutorial speaker of many international conferences. \end{IEEEbiography}
+He was a Lead Guest Editor of the IEEE Journal of Selected Topics in Signal Processing and a Guest Editor of several journals including Neurocomputing.
+He is the General Chair for IEEE MLSP 2018 and was a Technical Program Co-Chair for IEEE Workshop on Spoken Language Technology (SLT 2016). \end{IEEEbiography}

-\enlargethispage{-2.72cm}
+\enlargethispage{-8.5cm}